How to make your house feel cosy

 Once you've decided on your hanging method, consider whether your painting will be hung by picture wire or a metal hook secured to the frame.

-The hanging wire should be looped through eye screws, secured in the right and left sides of the frame positioned a third of the way down from the top of the frame.
-It is your choice how long you want the wire, but as a rule the wire shouldn't be seen so measure prior to tightening the wire to the eye screws.
+If you choose wire, then you'll need screweyes to attach the wire to the picture frame.
+Screw the screweyes into the inner right and left-hand edge of the frame a third of the way down from the top of the frame.
+Then simply loop the wire through the screweyes and tighten.
+It is your choice how long you leave the wire, but as a rule the wire shouldn't be seen, so measure prior to tightening the wire to the screweyes.

-Measure and mark the top of the frame when you have it positioned correctly on the wall, you may need a ladder or chair.
+Hold up your picture where you would like it to be, then mark a line along the top of the frame.
 Now hold the picture wire up with your finger and measure the distance from your finger to the top of the frame.
 Measure down that distance from the pencil mark you made on the wall and mark that spot.
-Nail the picture hook into the wall where you've just made a mark.
-Carefully hang the picture and adjust it so that it is straight.
+This is where your chosen picture hook needs to be secured.
+Attach your hook to the wall then carefully hang the picture and adjust it so that it's straight.